upbeatboom321/Electric-Toothbrush-Converter/README.md

 # Electric-Toothbrush-Converter

-# Project Overview:
+## Project Overview:

-This project explores the design of a compact motor driven vibration mechanism that converts a standard manual toothbrush into a high frequency electric toothbrush.
+This project explores the design of a compact motor driven mechanism that converts a standard manual toothbrush into a high frequency electric toothbrush.

-The goal is to design a mechanically efficient system that produces strong, controlled vibration at the brush head while remaining compact, battery powered, and modular.
+The goal is to design a mechanically efficient system that either: 1) produces strong, controlled vibration at the brush head or 2) a oscillating mechanism that moves that causes the brush to move with high frequency.
+All while remaining compact, handheld, battery powered, and modular.